-Day 4 Sigiriya or Habarana: Day at leisure or a chance to take optional excursions to the Minneriya National Park by jeep or visit the ancient city of Anuradhapura (additional cost).
+Day 4 Sigiriya or Habarana: At leisure or you can take optional excursions to the Minneriya National Park by jeep or visit the ancient city of Anuradhapura (additional cost).

 Day 5 Sigiriya to Habarana/Kandy: Drive to the Dambulla Rock Cave Temple, dating from the 1st century and also a UNESCO World Heritage Site.
 This impressive temple is a complex of five caves with the largest area of paintings found in the world and a colossal figure of Buddha carved out of rock.
 Visit a spice garden at Matale to see how they are grown and processed before continuing to Kandy (approx 2 hours), the last capital of the Kings and another of the seven UNESCO sites found in Sri Lanka.
 Enjoy a city tour and drive around Kandy Lake, the town bazaar, the arts and craft centre and a gem museum.
 This evening enjoy a pooja at the Temple of the Tooth relic and a cultural show.

 Day 6 Kandy: Morning visit to the renowned Pinnawala Elephant Orphanage, a conservation and educational centre which was established in 1975 and is one of the few places in the world where elephants have been successfully bred in captivity.
-This afternoon visit the Royal Botanical Gardens in Peradeniya, which was first built as a pleasure garden by a Sinhala king and then expanded by the British, and is home to an amazing variety of trees, plants and flowers.
+This afternoon visit the Royal Botanical Gardens in Peradeniya, which was first built as a pleasure garden by a Sinhala king and then expanded by the British.

-Day 8 Nuwara Eliya/Colombo: Travel to Colombo via Kitulgala (approx 130 miles/5 hours drive), where the Kelani River was the main location for the filming of the Oscar winning "Bridge on the River Kwai" film.
-Pass by St Clair and Devin waterfalls before arrival in Colombo and then proceed past a century old clock tower, numerous colonial buildings built by the British and also visit the Pettah Bazaar where you can shop for a bargain.
+Day 8 Nuwara Eliya/Colombo: Travel to Colombo via Kitulgala (approx 130 miles/5 hours drive), where the Kelani River was the main location for the Oscar winning "Bridge on the River Kwai" film.
+Pass by St Clair and Devon waterfalls before arrival in Colombo and then proceed past an historic clock tower, numerous colonial buildings and also visit the Pettah Bazaar where you can shop for a bargain.
 Continue past Hindu and Buddhist temples and wealthy residential areas before arriving at your hotel.

 08444 937 531